 To turn on Power Saving Mode:

-- Open the Apple Watch app on your iPhone, then tap the My Watch tab.
+- On your iPhone, open the Apple Watch app, then tap the My Watch tab.

 - Tap Workout > Power Saving Mode.

 To see your complete Activity history, your workouts, and your achievements, open the Activity app on your iPhone.
 You can also see details for your workouts: Tap the Workout tab, then tap an item.